Nicolas-Ferre/rust-example/README.md

 Most of the components can be reusable in your own projects:
 - Project configuration
 - CI workflow to build, lint, test, check test coverage and run mutation tests
+- CD workflow to test on all platforms and publish on [crates.io](https://crates.io)

 ## Github Actions workflows